jackSeigerman/YouTube-Downloader/README.md

 5. Once downloaded, place both exe files into a folder somewhere on your computer, the location does not matter as long as you can recall where you placed it, you can also name this folder whatever you want

+6. Important note: Sometimes on windows, FFmpeg doesnt act right.
+You may need to [follow this quick guide](https://phoenixnap.com/kb/ffmpeg-windows) to have it function properly.

 ---

 ### *MacOS*